Posted: Wednesday, May 10, 2017

 Our goal is to continue the therapy for many months and even years.
 This side effect is not something, therefore, that we want patients to ‘tough out.’
 We need to find the right management strategy and the right dose.

 The clinician needs to ask at each visit whether the patient is taking pills every day.
-“Although ‘stop dose and hold’ is a great strategy for dealing with acute toxicities, a chronic pattern of holding doses is not generally a good long-term approach,” she explained.
-Frequent cycling on and off medication can result in more rapid development of resistance.15 It is better to dose reduce to a more tolerable dose than to take the medication intermittently.
+“Although ‘stop dose and hold’ is a great strategy for dealing with acute toxicities, a chronic pattern of holding doses is not generally a good long-term approach,” she told JNCCN 360.
+Frequent cycling on and off medication can result in more rapid development of resistance.14 It is better to reduce to a more tolerable dose than to take the medication intermittently.
 If necessary, it is important to educate patients about the risks for resistance associated with intermittent dosing.

-To avoid the “flare” that occurs in about 25% of patients when they come off TKIs, Dr Riely recommended “a minimal wash out during the period before chemotherapy begins; it may even be ok to continue the TKI very briefly after chemotherapy is started.”
+To avoid the “flare” that occurs in about 25% of patients when they come off TKIs, Dr. Riely recommended “a minimal washout during the period before chemotherapy begins; it may even be ok to continue the TKI very briefly after chemotherapy is started.”

-“One of my key messages to oncologists is that dose reduction is OK,” Dr Riely concluded.
+“One of my key messages to oncologists is that dose reduction is ok,” Dr. Riely concluded.
 “These agents were originally developed for use in patients with wild-type EGFR and were dosed at their maximal tolerable dose.
 We now know that lower doses of EGFR TKIs are likely to be just as efficacious in these patients.
 Identifying a tolerable dose where patients can live relatively normal lives with less rash and less diarrhea is the best approach,” he observed.

 - Boehringer Ingelheim.
 LUX-Lung clinical trial programme.
-Available at: http://www.inoncology.com/pipeline/our-trials/our-trials/non-small_cell_lungcancer/lux-lung-programme.html.
+Available at http://www.inoncology.com/pipeline/our-trials/our-trials/non-small_cell_lungcancer/lux-lung-programme.html.
 Accessed March 20, 2017.